This guide shows Premium Plan customers how to migrate to the Google Maps Platform pay-as-you-go pricing model.

 If you have multiple SKUs (for example Maps-INT, Maps-OEM), multiple billing accounts have been created per SKU (that is, Maps-INT and Maps-OEM each have their own separate account).
 We recommend consolidating these into a single billing account.

-The new pricing plan is not yet available in Brazil, Canada, or India.
+The pay-as-you-go pricing model is not yet available in India.
 We will contact you prior to it becoming available in your area.
 In the meantime, your Premium Plan pricing will not change.

 Customers and Partners should visit the Google Maps Platform support page in the Google Cloud Console to see the available support options.
 If customers are affiliated with a partner, the partner provides the first line of technical support.

-Customers who had Gold Support on their Premium Plan license will retain access to Gold-equivalent functionality (including 24x7 support) for 12 months after they have migrated to the new pricing plan.
+Customers who had Gold Support on their Premium Plan license will retain access to Gold-equivalent functionality (including 24x7 support) for 12 months after they have migrated to the pay-as-you-go pricing model.
 Such users should keep using the Support Portal in order to file support cases.

 It is critical that you access your Premium Plan project, so that you can enable billing and avoid service interruptions through the renewal.
 Even if you only use your Client ID, you will need access to your project in order to enable billing.
 If you lost access to your project, please ask your team members so that they can give you access to your Premium Plan project.
 If you still can't recover access to your project, please contact support.
 If you lost access to your Premium Plan billing account it’s not a problem, just switch to a new billing account.
 Once your Premium Plan contract has ended, you will be able to associate your project to a new billing account.